Jeremie-Beucler/baserater/README.md

-baserater package
+‘baserater’ package
 ================

 The `baserater` package allows to:

 - Download LLM‑generated base-rate item datasets and human validation ratings from the original paper.
-- Generate new typicality scores with any Hugging Face model.
+- Generate new typicality scores with any ‘Inference Provider’ model.
 - Benchmark new scores against human ground truth, and compare performance against strong LLM baselines.
 - Build base‑rate items database from typicality matrices.